Researchers found that Prozac, given during development, can reduce autism-like traits in mouse models of the disorder.

 Recent work has shown that individuals with ASD have a high number of genomic mutations across a range of genes.
 Using this knowledge, Takumi’s group designed a mouse model of ASD by duplicating one of the most common copy variations.

 The resulting mice displayed some of the characteristics of ASD in humans, such as behavioral inflexibility and poor social interaction.
-Interestingly, these mice had lower levels of serotonin in their brains during development – something that has also been demonstrated in humans with ASD.
+Interestingly, these mice had lower levels of serotonin in their brains during development – something that has in humans with ASD.

 “Although abnormalities in the serotonin system have been thought to be part of the ASD pathophysiology, the functional impact of serotonin deficiency in ASD was totally unknown,” said Takumi.